Which school do you want to support?

 Digital data?
 No, just guesses.

-One positive milestone for the shift to digital platforms in education is the College Board's 2024 decision to ditch the #2 pencil.
+One positive milestone for the shift to digital platforms in education is the College Board's 2024 decision to ditch the #2 pencil for their SAT and many AP exams.
 This implies that each participating high school has reliable access — at least in the testing room on testing day.

 There are about 10,000 public schools in California, including some truly enormous buildings.
 The campus of Granada Hills Charter School is so big the school website features an aerial tour.